Air Vietnam: History

 In 1972, Air Vietnam had one B747-200 leased from Air France and another B747-100 leased from Pan Am both of which were flown back to their owners within a few weeks of the Fall of Saigon.

 Air Viet Nam's initial fleet consisted of five Cessna 170s, Douglas DC-3s and Douglas DC-4s with the airline flying mainly between cities and towns throughout Vietnam, used primarily to fly to large and small towns across Vietnam, including Hanoi, Hai Phong, Dong Hoi, Huế, Da Nang, Quy Nhon, Nha Trang and Ban Me Thuot.
 By 1975, Air Viet Nam was using a fleet of Boeing aircraft, some leased from Pan Am and China Airlines consisting of a number of Boeing 707s and Boeing 727s on both regional and international routes.

 As passenger traffic increased during the Vietnam War, Air Vietnam added a number of aircraft, initially Viscounts, Douglas DC-3s and Douglas DC-4.
 From early 1962, Air Vietnam operated two Cessna 185 Skywagons and two Cessna 310.

 In 1967, Air Viet Nam chose to buy two Boeing 727s from Pan American World Airways to transport international passengers for 1.440 billion VND (equivalent to 13.053 million USD) to pay Pan American World Airways in two installments in early and mid-January 1968.
 Air Viet Nam committed to repay the debt to the government within 10 years with an interest rate of 3% per year.
 This was a deal that received special attention from the Republic of Vietnam because it simultaneously purchased two modern commercial jets produced by the United States in the context of the wartime economic difficulties in the South at that time.

+An Air Vietnam Boeing 727 in early 1974.

 Air Viet Nam in 1974 had 16 cargo planes transporting fresh vegetables from Da Lat to Saigon when the railway connecting Da Lat and Thap Cham had stopped operating since 1972.